A: 176 Huỳnh Văn Bánh, Phường 12, Quận Phú Nhuận, Hồ Chí Minh

 There is a truth about tattoos that many people do not know: they are not as permanent as they were at first when they were just tattooed, but tattoos will fade away due to many factors, including the quality of the tattoo ink, the skills and experience of the performer, the position on the body, the age of the owner, and how to care for and protect the tattoo after implementation.

-wrists, arms, ankles, etc. Therefore, if you want to keep your tattoo sharp and beautiful for long periods of time, you should avoid excessive exposure to the sun and always protect your tattoo by applying sunscreen and moisturizing the skin.
+Exposure to the sun or water can blur the tattoo, especially when tattooing is done on skin areas that are frequently subject to motion and such conspicuous areas as wrists, arms, ankles, etc. Therefore, if you want to keep your tattoo sharp and beautiful for long periods of time, you should avoid excessive exposure to the sun and always protect your tattoo by applying sunscreen and moisturizing the skin.
 In addition to the must-move positions, you should refrain from touching the tattoo as well as take special care of it.
 The age issue is also a factor that makes tattoos fade; the older the skin, the more likely it is to lose its elasticity and ease of wrinkling.
 In addition, with age, the process of skin cell regeneration also slows, and the skin will not recover as quickly as it did in youth.
 Therefore, if you want your tattoo to maintain the original line, you need to properly care for and protect it.
 Check periodically at reputable tattoo facilities to be able to maintain and edit the tattoo according to your needs.

 In addition, keeping the tattoo clean and dry is also very important to prevent the growth of bacteria and fungi.
 You should also apply a special lotion to your tattoo to moisturize and make your skin soft.